List of Alien, Predator, and Alien vs. Predator games

 This is a chronological list of games in the Alien, Predator and Alien vs. Predator science fiction horror franchises.
 There have been thirty-seven officially licensed video games, one trading card game, and one tabletop miniatures game released as tie-ins to the franchises.

 The first video game of the Alien franchise was released in 1982 for the Atari 2600, based on the 1979 film Alien.
 Subsequent games were based on that film and its sequels Aliens (1986), Alien 3 (1992), and Alien Resurrection (1997).
 The first video game in the Predator franchise was released in 1987, the same year as the Predator film on which it was based.
 Subsequent Predator games were based on that film and its sequels Predator 2 (1990) and Predators (2010).
 The first game to cross the two franchises was Alien vs. Predator, released in September 1993 and based on an earlier comic book series.
-Since then the characters and storylines of the two franchises have been officially crossed over in comic books, video games, and the feature films Alien vs. Predator (2004), Aliens vs. Predator: Requiem, and Predator: Badlands (2007).
+Since then the characters and storylines of the two franchises have been officially crossed over in comic books, video games, and the feature films Alien vs. Predator (2004) and Aliens vs. Predator: Requiem (2007).
 To date, there have been seventeen officially licensed video games released in the Alien franchise, six in the Predator franchise, and fourteen in the Alien vs. Predator franchise.
 These have been created by various developers and released for a variety of platforms including video game consoles, handheld game consoles, personal computers, and mobile phones.
 The Aliens vs. Predator Collectible Card Game published in 1997 and the Alien vs. Predator themed sets for HorrorClix released in 2006 are the only non-video games in the franchises.

 The stories of the games are set in a fictional universe in which alien races and species have dangerous conflicts with humans and with each other.
 The games pit human, Alien, and Predator characters against one another in various fights for survival.
 The settings of the games vary, with most of the stories taking place far in the future.